OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 "A third category contains lingering challenges that point to future solution analysis/development needs.
 And we suggest ..."

 (and of course you'd say that in reality, every input may be a mix of 1-3)

+JAR: This sounds plausible to me.
+Making a user-friendly exposition will require many figures containing lots of little trees, but so it goes.
+I'm not sure that 2 and 3 can be separated; there are not very many cases (graft, refinement, inconsistent, merge) and they are not very complicated.